Volusion vs Shopify

 Both Shopify and Volusion have some real selling points and disadvantages.
 Each cart allows you load and manage products, complete transactions, and ship products to customers.
-Shopify and Volusion also offer several other overlapping features, including an abandoned checkout list and reporting tools (although you’re going to want to integrate Google Analytics to gain more thorough info about user patterns.)
+Shopify and Volusion also offer several other overlapping features, including an abandoned checkout list and reporting tools.

 Volusion earns points for its ‘soft add’ feature, which allows customers to place products in a cart without completing a purchase.
 I’m also a fan of Volusion’s Daily Deals feature and SmartMatch technology, which only displays product combos that are in stock.
 Plus, Volusion offers one-page checkout, while Shopify does not.

-Even though Volusion has been around for over 16 years, its app marketplace offers relatively few add-ons and remains in beta.
-While you’ll find a Quickbooks and MailChimp plug-in, there’s still a whole lot of room for improvement.
+Even though Volusion has been around for over 16 years, its app marketplace offers relatively few add-ons; there are only 86 add-ons available.
+While you’ll find common integrations–plug-ins for Quickbooks and MailChimp, for example–there’s still a whole lot of room for improvement.

-While it isn’t compatible with quite as many processors as Shopify, Volusion integrates with several domestic and international gateways.
+Volusion, on the other hand, integrates with over 30 domestic and international gateways.
 You can check out the full list here.

 Negative Reviews and Complaints

 The main beef merchants have with Shopify?
 Transaction fees!
-Remember that if you sign up for Shopify Payments, transaction fees are waived, so that negative is a less of a downer than it used to be.
-Also, since Shopify is a bit feature-light out of the box, the cost of add-ons can add up.
-In addition, users miss one-click checkout, as well as real-time shipping for Shopify’s less expensive plans.
+(Remember that if you sign up for Shopify Payments transaction fees are waived, so that negative is a less of a downer than it used to be.)
+Also, since Shopify is feature-light out of the box, the cost of add-ons can add up.
+In addition, users miss one-page checkout and real-time shipping on Shopify’s less expensive plans.